Totally geodesic submanifolds in products of rank one symmetric spaces: Introduction

+In the following, we give a brief overview of some known results about totally geodesic submanifolds of symmetric spaces.
 In 1977, Chen and Nagano \cite{chen1,chen2} gave a classification of totally geodesic submanifolds in irreducible symmetric spaces of rank two.
 In this classification there were some examples missing that were found by Klein in a series of papers \cite{kleindga,kleintams,kleinosaka}.
 Moreover, Berndt, Olmos and Rodr\'iguez \cite{BO1,BO2,BO3,BO4,BO5} computed the index of irreducible symmetric spaces.
 This is the minimal codimension of a proper totally geodesic submanifold of a symmetric space.
 In particular, they proved that in an irreducible symmetric space $M\neq\mathsf{G}^2_2/\mathsf{SO}_4,\mathsf{G}_2/\mathsf{SO}_4$ the index is realized by a reflective totally geodesic submanifold.
 In view of the known results, Theorem A provides the first classification of (not necessarily maximal) totally geodesic submanifolds in some symmetric space of rank higher than two.
+However, Remark~\ref{remark:bigrk} points out that we cannot expect a result similar to Theorem~A for products of irreducible spaces of rank greater than one.

 A special class of symmetric spaces where totally geodesic submanifolds can be studied is that of Hermitian symmetric spaces.
 On the one hand, we can use the notion of K\"ahler angle \cite{damekricci,mathz} to measure how a submanifold fails to be complex in a Hermitian symmetric space; see Section~\ref{sect:slant} for the definition of K\"ahler angle.
 For example, a totally geodesic submanifold is complex or totally real if and only if it has constant K\"ahler angle equal to $0$ or to $\pi/2$, respectively.
 On the other hand, complex totally geodesic submanifolds in Hermitian symmetric spaces were classified by Ihara in \cite{ihara}, and real forms, which constitute a particular type of totally real and totally geodesic submanifolds, were studied and classified by Jaffe \cite{jaffee1,jaffee2} and Leung \cite{leung,leung2}.